-Voices of Hope is series of short musical compositions based upon poems written by people experiencing homelessness in Boston, set to music by the seven composers listed below, and performed by Shelter Music Boston, in collaboration with the Black Seed Writers.
-The resulting compositions will be performed by SMB musicians and recorded in videos that capture both the music and the poems on which the compositions are based.
+Voices of Hope is a series of short musical compositions based upon poems written by individuals experiencing homelessness in Boston, set to music by the seven composers listed below, and performed by Shelter Music Boston musicians.
+This is a collaboration with the Black Seed Writers Group.
+The resulting compositions will be performed both live by SMB musicians and can be found on the Voices of Hope playlist.

 Black Seed Writers Group Every Tuesday since 2011, homeless, transitional or recently housed people meet at the Cathedral Church of St. Paul for an hour and 15 minutes of free-writing.
 They are the Black Seed Writers Group.
 The writers' works are published in The Pilgrim, a literary magazine, and performed at readings at Brookline Booksmith.

 Given the challenging circumstances of the poets involved in this project, we were unable to get an introductory video for Laurel Lee Lambert.

 You can hear the poets reading their own work in the videos below.
 To read the poetry texts along with them, please click the button.